-When Distraction is a Good Thing: Managing RA Pain
+When Distraction is a Good Thing: Managing Chronic Pain

-Finding what helps a person living with Rheumatoid Arthritis (RA) manage their pain is different for each individual.
-When we are distracted by activities that help us perceive our pain to be less, we begin to realize we should have been doing the activity that made us feel better more often.
-Below are seven non-pharmacological ways to help manage RA pain.
+Finding what helps a person living with chronic pain is different for each individual.
+When we are distracted by activities that help us perceive our pain as less, we begin to realize that we should have been engaging in the activity that made us feel better more often.
+Below are seven non-pharmacological ways to help manage chronic pain.

 Give 1 or 2 of these techniques a try to see what works for you.